Have you heard of the incredible 7 Summits Africa Challenge?

 “The hard truth is that conservation requires money – lots of it – and the best way to get this much-needed revenue for conservation is through responsible tourism,” explains Carel Verhoef, one of the expedition leaders and a director of the title sponsor Great Migration Camps.

 Whilst climbing they are showcasing the added wildlife experience you can enjoy whilst in the mountains and on the continent, as well as how wonderful EastAfrica is for adventure tourism.
-All aspects of the expedition, including the attractions, are being broadcast live on a daily basis and generating incredible content that is being shared with a global audience via Youtube and Facebook Live, directly from the mountains using a smart phone and satellite data.
-See link to follow.
+All aspects of the expedition, including the attractions, are being broadcast live on a daily basis and generating incredible content that is being shared with a global audience via Youtube and Facebook Live, directly from the mountains using a smartphone and satellite data.

 The team is currently in Uganda and has begun climbing Mt Speke, their 4th mountain in the 7 Summits Africa Challenge.
 They are expected to summit Mt Speke on Sunday and thereafter begin their trek to Mt Stanley, also in the Rwenzoris mountain range.
 Supporting their work they interviewed David Dulli from WWF Uganda on the importance of conservation through tourism and how the 7 Summits Africa Challenge is aligned to this.